mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter5_Software_Timer_Management/Notes.md

 - **xTimerStart()** API Function is used to start software timer that is in **DORMANT** state, or reset(re-start)a software timer in **RUNNING** state.
 - **xTimerStop()** is used to stop a software timer that is in **RUNNING** state.
 Stoping timer, transition timer into **DORMANT** state.
-- **xTimerStart()** can be called before scheduler started but timer will start runing after scheduler started.
+- **xTimerStart()** can be called before scheduler started but timer will start running after scheduler started.

 - Never call **xTimerStart()** from ISR, instead use interrupt-safe version **xTimerStartFromISR()**